generate/generate-eslint/README.md

 </a>
 </p>

 Generate a new `.eslintrc.json` or `.eslintignore` file from a pre-defined or user-defined template.
-This generator can be used from the command line when installed globally, or as a plugin or sub-generator in other generators.
+Can be used from the command line when installed globally, or as a plugin in your own generator.

 # generate-eslint